 Ligeia holds a PhD in Study of Religions from SOAS and is currently research fellow at King’s College London (UK), Researcher in the Lexicography in Motion team at SOAS (UK) and head of lexicography and software development at the Mangalam Research Center in Berkeley (USA).
 Her research lies at the intersection between Buddhist studies, Sanskrit lexicology, lexicography and digital humanities.
 She also contributes to the development of a number of electronic dictionaries in a variety of languages.
 Ligeia is the Limburgish Academy representative at eLexis.

 Jean Robert (Sittard, 1970) studied French language and literature at the Vrije Universiteit in Amsterdam.
 He obtained his doctorate in 2002 on the linguistic description of Wambule, an endangered minority language in Nepal.
 He then worked as a university researcher at Leiden University and the Universität Bern, Switzerland.
 Jean Robert has published extensively about his research and was also one of the authors of the UNESCO ‘Atlas of the World’s Languages in Danger’.
 His research areas include the phonetics and phonology of Sittards and Limburgish spelling.
-Since 2014 he works as a software developer and project manager at Apple in Paris.
+Since 2014 he works as a software developer and project manager in Paris.